Turkey releases weekly provincial COVID-19 statistics

-Turkey's health minister announced the latest weekly infection rates of COVID-19 across Turkey.
+Turkey's health minister on Tuesday announced the latest weekly infection rates for COVID-19 across various regions of the country.

-The provinces of Gumushane, Artvin, Siirt, Kahramanmaras, and Edirne had the lowest COVID-19 infections per 100,000 people.
+The provinces of Sirnak, Sanliurfa, Mardin, Siirt, and Van – in Turkey’s east and southeast – had the lowest COVID-19 infections per 100,000 people.

-Since December 2019, the pandemic has claimed over 3 million lives in 192 countries and regions, according to figures compiled by the US' Johns Hopkins University.
-Over 141.4 million cases have been reported worldwide, with recoveries now over 80.8 million.
+Since December 2019, the pandemic has claimed over 3.2 million lives in 192 countries and regions, according to figures compiled by the US' Johns Hopkins University.
+Nearly 153.7 million cases have been reported worldwide, with recoveries now over 90.37 million.

 The US, India, and Brazil remain the worst-hit countries in terms of the number of cases.Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.